443PranavMishra/KIRANA-LEDGER/README.md

 | `FLASK_SECRET_KEY` | Recommended | Signs login session cookies; falls back to an insecure default if unset |
 | `CONTACT_WHATSAPP_NUMBER` | Optional | Powers the in-app "Contact Us" WhatsApp button; without it, support requests still save to the database, just without the WhatsApp handoff |
 | `FLASK_DEBUG` | Optional | Set to `false` for anything other than local development on your own machine |

+See [Step 5](#running-this-on-your-own-computer) above for exactly where each value comes from.

 ## Known Limitations & What's Next